 Before I had a family, laundry could be done with the snap of a finger.
 Present-day, it takes an ARMY!
 Ok, let me clarify – it used to!
 So what was the hack or secret I used to get my laundry under control?

 Well for one, I had to do laundry my way – sorry Konmari but no to the laser precision folding.
 But I will admit, I tried – a few times over the years actually.
-And I realized the cost of folding like this – my time – just wasn’t worth the benefit – pristine Instagram worthy photos.
+And I realized the cost of folding like this – my time – just wasn’t worth the bragging rights of having (temporarily) pristine Instagram worthy drawers.

 Instead, I’ve settled for laundry that is practically almost always done.
 Even when my schedule gets hectic.
-And clothes that are always folded & put away.
+And clothes that are always put away.
 Priceless.

 Some of the links below are affiliate links.
 Should you make a purchase using those links, I may receive a small commission.
 I value your trust in me & only recommend products I actually use or would use.

-One of the best hacks for keeping laundry under control is a simple one – do laundry regularly.
+One of the best hacks for keeping laundry under control is the no-brainer tip you already know – do laundry regularly.
 You’ve got to keep the flow of laundry moving point-blank.
 To prevent loads of dirty laundry or countless baskets of clean clothes from sitting around, try one of these laundry routines:

 Wash + Fold + Dry One Load A Day – Start a load before work.
 When you get back home, put the load in the dryer.
 After dinner – or after the kids go to bed – fold that load and put it away.
 Small loads are bite-size – literally.
 And super easy to handle!
 (This is my routine)